Teradata/stacki-wiki/Extend-Backend-Nodes.md

    This file contains explanation of the different sections that are allowed in the XML file.
    Copy the file to `extend-backend.xml` in the same directory.
-   The new filename instructs stacki that this file will extend the backend appliance.
+   The new filename instructs Stacki that this file will extend the backend appliance.

 2. Edit the file  to have the following contents